 Broken or inefficient machines slow the pace of manufacturing and, ultimately, profits.
-The Maintenance Mechanic/Millwright Apprenticeship program is an employer sponsored, hands-on training program that teaches you the knowledge and skills needed to keep the machines running at top performance.
-If you like to troubleshoot problems and put theory to work hands-on, a career as a Maintenance Mechanic/Millwright may be your ticket to success.
+The Maintenance Mechanic/Millwright Apprenticeship program is employer-sponsored.
+This program combines the on-the-job hands-on training with related training at the technical college.
+Some hands-on training is used to reinforce the related training.
+Thus, skills are developed to help the mechanic keep machines and equipment operating and productive.
+If you like to maintain, repair, and troubleshoot problems and put theory to work, a career as a maintenance mechanic/millwright may be your ticket to success.
 According to the U.S. Department of Labor Bureau of Labor Statistics, Maintenance Mechanic/Millwrights will be needed to maintain and repair existing machinery, dismantle old machinery, and maintain and install new machinery.
 As experienced Maintenance Mechanic/Millwrights leave the workforce for retirement or other careers, job opportunities will be available.

-The Maintenance Mechanic Apprenticeship requires 8,320 work hours- 7,744 on the job and 576 in paid related instruction.
-In addition, 8 hours of unpaid related night school is required.
-The Millwright Apprenticeship requires 8,000 work hours- 7,424 on the job and 576 in paid related instruction.
-In addition, 8 hours of unpaid related night school is required.
+The Maintenance Mechanic/Millwright Apprenticeship requires 8,000 work hours - 7,424 on the job and 576 in paid-related instruction.
+In addition, 8 hours of unpaid-related night school is required.

 Upon successful completion of this apprenticeship, you will receive:

 You must have a sponsoring employer before receiving an apprentice contract and being invited to school.
 Note: One good option prior to gaining employment is to enroll in LTC's one-year Maintenance Mechanic program.
 Discuss with your employer your desire to enter the apprenticeship for this trade.
 Your employer should contact the local Bureau of Apprenticeship Standards - Apprenticeship Training Representative (ATR) and discuss next steps and procedures.
 The ATR for our area is: